jhall11/OnosSystemTest/README.md

     - This is written in Openspeak, a word based language developed by Paxterra.

     - It defines the cases and sequence of events for the test

+    - TestON will automatically generate the .py file based on the .ospk file if the .ospk file exists.

 2. .py file